MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ## Enable MLflow autologging

-You can [log metrics, parameters, and files with MLflow](how-to-log-view-metrics.md) manually.
-However, you can also rely on MLflow's automatic logging capability.
-Each machine learning framework supported by MLflow decides what to track automatically for you.
+You can [log metrics, parameters, and files with MLflow](how-to-log-view-metrics.md) manually, and you can also rely on MLflow's automatic logging capability.
+Each machine learning framework supported by MLflow determines what to track automatically for you.

 To enable [automatic logging](https://mlflow.org/docs/latest/tracking.html#automatic-logging), insert the following code before your training code: